 A concrete illustration of this challenge comes from work on the Mexican cavefish Astyanax mexicanus, a system used to study the genetic basis of cave-adapted traits.
 Despite a substantial body of published genomic work, the overlap between independently computed datasets is strikingly small: of 1,140 genes with published FST values, only 83 had both FST and logFC measurements available from prior studies Perry et al. 2022, Finding 1.
 This fragmentation underscores a recurring problem in population genetics — that analytical results exist in silos, making cross-study synthesis difficult without dedicated aggregation infrastructure.

-This data-integration bottleneck motivates the development of tools like CaveCrawler, which aim to bring disparate population genomic and transcriptomic datasets into a common queryable framework, enabling researchers to ask compound questions (e.g., “Is this FST outlier also differentially expressed?”) that no single dataset could answer alone.
+This data-integration bottleneck motivates the development of tools like CaveCrawler, which aim to bring disparate population genomic and transcriptomic datasets into a common searchable framework, enabling researchers to ask compound questions (e.g., “Is this FST outlier also differentially expressed?”) that no single dataset could answer alone.

 Supporting evidence